Semi-local string comparison: algorithmic techniques and applications

-For Monge matrices, distance multiplication can be easily performed in quadratic time. \begin{theorem} Let $A$, $B$, $C$ be $n \times n$ matrices, such that $A$ is Monge, and $A \odot B = C$.
-Given matrices $A$, $B$, matrix $C$ can be computed in time and memory $O(n^2)$. \end{theorem} \begin{proof} The problem of computing the product $A \odot B = C$ is equivalent to $n$ instances of the matrix-vector product $A \odot b = c$, where $b$ (respectively, $c$) is a column of $B$ (respectively, $C$).
-Every one of these instances can be solved in time $O(n)$ by \thref{th-mvmult-monge}, so the overall running time (and therefore also memory) is $n \cdot O(n) = O(n^2)$. \end{proof} When matrices are represented explicitly, the running time in \thref{th-mmult-monge} is clearly optimal.
-However, for implicit simple unit-Monge matrices, the distance multiplication time can be reduced further.
-In \cite{Tiskin:06_CSR,Tiskin:08_MCS}, we gave an algorithm running in time $O(n^{1.5})$.
-In \cite{Tiskin:10_SODA}, we improved upon this as follows. \begin{theorem} Let $P_A$, $P_B$, $P_C$ be $n \times n$ (sub)permutation matrices, such that $P_A \boxdot P_B = P_C$.
+We now consider matrix-matrix distance multiplication.
+While the quadratic running time of \thref{th-mmult-monge} is trivially optimal for explicit matrices, it is possible to break through this time barrier in the case of implicitly represented matrices.

+For simplicity, we restrict ourselves once again to square matrices (which is trivially the case for unit-Monge matrices, but not so for subunit-Monge matrices).
+Subquadratic distance multiplication algorithms for implicit simple (sub)unit-Monge matrices were given in \cite{Tiskin:06_CSR,Tiskin:08_MCS}, and culminated with the following result in \cite{Tiskin:10_SODA}. \begin{theorem} Let $P_A$, $P_B$, $P_C$ be $n \times n$ (sub)permutation matrices, such that $P_A \boxdot P_B = P_C$.
 Given the nonzeros of $P_A$, $P_B$, the nonzeros of $P_C$ can be computed in time $O(n \log n)$. \end{theorem} \begin{proof} Let $P_A$, $P_B$, $P_C$ be permutation matrices over $\ang{0:n \mid 0:n}$.
-The algorithm is defined by recursion on $n$. \begin{trivlist} \setlabelnormal \item[Recursion base: $n=1$.]
+The algorithm follows a divide-and-conquer approach, in the form of recursion on $n$. \begin{trivlist} \setlabelit \item[Recursion base: $n=1$.]
 The computation is trivial.

 \item[Recursive step: $n>1$.]
 Assume without loss of generality that $n$ is even.
-Informally, the idea is to split the range of index $j$ in the definition of matrix distance product (\defref{def-mmult}) into two subranges of size $\tHalf[n]$.
-For each of these subranges of $j$, we use the sparsity of the input permutation matrix $P_A$ (respectively, $P_B$) to partition the range of index $i$ (respectively, $k$) into two disjoint, not necessarily contiguous, subsets of size $\tHalf[n]$.
-We then call the algorithm recursively on the two resulting half-sized subproblems, and use the two returned half-sized permutation matrices to reconstruct the output permutation matrix $P_C$, relying on the Monge properties of the respective distribution matrices.
+Informally, the idea is to split the range of index $j$ in the definition of matrix distance product (\defref{def-mmult}) into two sub-intervals of size $\tHalf[n]$.
+For each of these half-sized sub-intervals of $j$, we use the sparsity of the input permutation matrix $P_A$ (respectively, $P_B$) to reduce the range of index $i$ (respectively, $k$) to a (not necessarily contiguous) subset of size $\tHalf[n]$; this completes the \emph{divide phase}.
+We then call the algorithm recursively on the two resulting half-sized subproblems.
+Using the subproblem solutions, we reconstruct the output permutation matrix $P_C$; this is the \emph{conquer phase}.

-We now describe the recursive step in more detail.
-We have
+We now describe each phase of the recursive step in more detail.